rovertronic/Mario-Builder-64/README.md

 - This repo contains a full decompilation of Super Mario 64 (J), (U), (E), and (SH).
 - Naming and documentation of the source code and data structures are in progress.
-- Efforts to decompile the Shindou ROM steadily advance.
-- It will be edited to allow for the usage of the final "N64 OS" library, version ``2.0L``
+- It has been edited to allow for the usage of the final "N64 OS" library, version ``2.0L``
-- Support for Shindou Rumble Pak code may be included in the future.
+- Shindou Rumble Pak code is on for all regions.
-- It will be patched with someone2639's shiftable segments patch
+- It has been patched with someone2639's shiftable segments patch
-- It will have extremely WIP HVQM full motion video support
+- It will have HVQM full motion video support
 - Getting UNFLoader (flashcart USB library) to work with the game is in progress.

 ## FAQ